 7. The solicitation should include the document to be completed by the vendor containing the amount of their quote.

-8. The solicitation should tell the vendor where the bid packet documents may be obtained and the hours to do so, subject to established holiday schedule.
+8. The solicitation for public works projects should tell the vendor where the bid packet documents may be obtained and the hours to do so, subject to established holiday schedule.

-9. A sign-in sheet for those picking up the quotation packets, other than at the Clerk- Treasurer’s office, should be maintained by the applicable department head and delivered to the Clerk-Treasurer by the department head by 9:00 a.m. on the day before the quotations are due.
+9. A sign-in sheet for those picking up the quotation packets for public works projects, other than at the Clerk- Treasurer’s office, should be maintained by the applicable department head and delivered to the Clerk-Treasurer by the department head by 9:00 a.m. on the day before the quotations are due.

-10. The solicitation shall inform vendors that the successful quoter will be required to name the City of Greenfield as an additional insured under their insurance policy meeting the required limit set forth above.
+10. The solicitation for public works projects shall inform vendors that the successful quoter will be required to name the City of Greenfield as an additional insured under their insurance policy meeting the required limit set forth above.

-11. The solicitation should also indicate that the quotation will require the following additional documents:
+11. The solicitation for public works projects should also indicate that the quotation will require the following additional documents:

 a.
 A current financial statement.